-- 1) From time to time ISAE is approached to provide expertise for other organisations and societies.
-Given that these people are experts affiliated with ISAE, it is essential that Council determines who should be the ISAE expert on a specific topic. - 2) If an ISAE member is approached by another organisation to be an expert in the name of ISAE, the member must contact the Assistant Secretary who will advise Council, who will assess the suitability of the candidate. - 3) The ISAE should be represented in subject areas only when suitable experts can be found within the membership. - 4) If ISAE is approached to provide an expert, a general call for nominations is sent to the membership (via the mailing list). - 5) Candidates should have been ISAE members for at least three years, should hold a PhD or equivalent qualification in applied ethology or a related field, have expertise in the relevant areas and excellent communication skills. - 6) To support their application, nominees should provide a brief CV. - 7) The selection of candidates must be approved by Council. - 8) ISAE experts should consult with Council, particularly the President, to provide information on the issues under discussion and seek input as appropriate. - 9) For continuity, a senior/junior system of ISAE experts, with an overlap period of at least one year, is the preferred option. - 10) ISAE experts should report on their activities to Council as requested and at least twice a year for Council Meetings. - 11) ISAE experts shall normally serve for a maximum of six years, but the need to retain expertise is recognised.
+- 1. From time to time ISAE is approached to provide expertise for other organisations and societies.
+Given that these people are experts affiliated with ISAE, it is essential that Council determines who should be the ISAE expert on a specific topic. - 2.
+If an ISAE member is approached by another organisation to be an expert in the name of ISAE, the member must contact the Assistant Secretary who will advise Council, who will assess the suitability of the candidate. - 3.
+The ISAE should be represented in subject areas only when suitable experts can be found within the membership. - 4.
+If ISAE is approached to provide an expert, a general call for nominations is sent to the membership (via the mailing list). - 5.
+Candidates should have been ISAE members for at least three years, should hold a PhD or equivalent qualification in applied ethology or a related field, have expertise in the relevant areas and excellent communication skills. - 6.
+To support their application, nominees should provide a brief CV. - 7.
+The selection of candidates must be approved by Council. - 8.
+ISAE experts should consult with Council, particularly the President, to provide information on the issues under discussion and seek input as appropriate. - 9.
+For continuity, a senior/junior system of ISAE experts, with an overlap period of at least one year, is the preferred option. - 10.
+ISAE experts should report on their activities to Council as requested and at least twice a year for Council Meetings. - 11.
+ISAE experts shall normally serve for a maximum of six years, but the need to retain expertise is recognised.

-Council of Europe ISAE experts receive support of a maximum payment of Euros 200/day.
-Council may also provide financial support for other experts, where needed.
+ISAE experts may receive support of a maximum payment of Euros 200/day (with a maximum of 2 days per year per person).
 Claims for expenses must be accompanied by receipts of expenditure.